Nina Petrova: Military career

+Battle for Elbing, death and legacy

-While fighting on the 2nd Belorussian Front in the battle for the control of Elbing in February 1945 she provided cover to her unit by attacking enemy positions with sniper fire, killing 32 enemy soldiers in that engagement and bringing her kill tally to 100 with her victories in Leningrad, Lepassaare, and other battles.
-For her actions in Elbing she was nominated to be awarded the Order of Glory 1st Class but did not live to receive it.
+While fighting on the 2nd Belorussian Front in the battle for the control of Elbing in February 1945, Petrova provided cover to her unit by attacking enemy positions with sniper fire, killing 32 enemy soldiers in that engagement and bringing her kill tally to 100 with her victories in Leningrad, Lepassaare, and other battles.
+For her actions in Elbing, Petrova was nominated to be awarded the Order of Glory 1st Class but did not live to receive it.
 She was killed in action on 1 May 1945, just days before the end of the war, when a mortar attack pushed her off a cliff.
 Throughout her career she trained 512 other snipers, killed 122 enemy soldiers, and took three enemy combatants hostage.